Inside: Trusting the promises of God when we’re used to a world full of disappointment

 Instead, I felt as though this was my answer.
 I wished to be highly valued.
 I wished to be a better wife and mom.
 I was reading these words that were resounding with something deep in my spirit that I couldn’t explain.
 In that moment, God was enveloping me in a warm hug of reassurance, and He was preparing me for what was about to happen.
 (SPOILER ALERT: The end of life as I knew it was eminent.)

 I thought He was giving me an answer.
 If I could be like this woman, I could save my marriage; my life would look like hers.
 But instead He was giving me a promise.

 For more on that experience and what God has revealed to me about that passage since, check out my Heart of a Woman devotional.

 I’ve been so blessed with a loving husband who lifts me up and is quick to brag on me to others (even when I don’t deserve it).
 My children know the Lord and His goodness.
-And I’m able to stay home with them, something that fills my mommy heart to overflowing.
-I could go on and on about the ways He’s blessed me, but I know your time is precious.
+I have FOUR of them now, by the way. ♥ And I’m able to stay home with them, something that fills my mommy heart to overflowing.
+But that’s just what you can see on the outside.

 Why am I telling you all this?
 Because it’s important that we all realize: